jintonic/gears/INSTALL/Geant4/README.md

 **Pro's and con's of MacOS:**
 MacOS has the pro's and con's from both Windows and Linux.
 It is very easy to install a pre-compiled Geant4 in a Mac with just a few clicks, which saves hours in compilation or debugging in case of a failed compilation.
 However, quite a few post-installation twicks are needed, which are covered in detail [here](#install-pre-compiled-geant4-in-macos).
 If you decide to compile Geant4 by yourself in a Mac, you need to be quite familiar with the commandline inferface, which takes time to learn.

-## Install pre-compiled Geant4 in Windows
+## Install pre-compiled Geant4 on Windows
 [![YouTube](https://img.shields.io/badge/You-Tube-red?style=flat)](https://www.youtube.com/watch?v=LkbzMiOixug)

-Download pre-compiled Geant4 in Windows 10 from <https://geant4.web.cern.ch/support/download>.
+Download pre-compiled Geant4 on Windows from <https://geant4.web.cern.ch/support/download>.
 When you double click it to install it, Windows will pop a window "Windows protected your PC".
 Select "More info" and then "Run anyway".
 Now simply follow the instruction till the end, except for the following step, where you need to choose "Add Geant4 to the system PATH for all users" or "current user":

 ![wing4path](wing4path.png)